Eleanor825/Eleanor825.github.io/_news/announcement_5.md

 related_posts: false
 ---

-One paper [HoneyBee](https://aclanthology.org/2023.findings-emnlp.380.pdf)accepted by Findings of EMNLP 2023!
+One paper [HoneyBee](https://aclanthology.org/2023.findings-emnlp.380.pdf) has been accepted by Findings of EMNLP 2023!